 - You need to purchase specific copper rings for different diameters of the pipes.

 - It cannot bend, so you must purchase different connectors for specific tasks.

 - Requires a great deal of force to detach the rings.

 - Cannot be reused; once detached, they are deformed and lose their functionality.

 - Hard to work in tight spaces since crimping needs more clearance to work on.

 A recommended crimp tool is a ratchet and self-releasing type to make a complete crimp.
 It is easy to switch and remove the ring, and no tool calibration is needed.
 Since it also works as a removal tool, you don't need to buy a separate device.

-You might be interested to read about a related topic on how clamps differ from crimp tools.
-We have these posts for you:
+You might be interested to read about a related topic on how clamps differ from crimp tools: "5 Types Of Clamps For All Your DIY Needs."

 Why Choose PEX Pipes?

 PEX is made of cross-linked high-density polyethylene (HDPE).
 This type of piping is mainly used for the water supply lines in many homes.
 That said, you would expect the pipe’s rigidity against the high pressure of water coming from the city’s water line.